 - What do you love doing in your spare time?

 It’s best to keep your About sections short and sweet so that you can quickly communicate what you offer, so aim for two to three paragraphs.
 You should also write in the first person, as it’s a friendlier style that helps build a connection with your audience.

 Lastly, always include a call to action to connect and try to use keywords as you go through, or if it’s too forced you can include them in a speciality section using relevant hashtags to help you get found.

-LinkedIn are currently rolling out a new section for your About section, which effectively replaces the media links you used to be able to add.
+LinkedIn is currently rolling out a new section for your About section, which effectively replaces the media links you used to be able to add.
 Featured content allows you to showcase your personal brand without people having to leave your profile and go somewhere else to find out more

 This is a great place to link to content that establishes your thought leadership, expertise and what you can offer, such as relevant white papers, PDFs and case studies.
 And we know that video is rising rapidly in popularity, not just with millennials, but with the C-Suite too.